 A chronicle of a group of friends in rural France in 1918.
-Garris and Riton live in Marais, a quiet region along the banks of Loire river.
+Garris and Riton live in the marshlands along the banks of the Loire river.
 Riton is afflicted with a bad-tempered wife and three ...

 Francis, the boss of a small plumbing supply company, is harassed by tax collectors, striking employees, and an impossible wife and daughter.
 His only joy is sharing lunch with his friend ...
 See full summary »

 The partners are back and are in a tight spot!
 Francois is going through a moral crisis, and Rene is experiencing the same.
 But, honesty is not always the best policy.
 After being suspended...
 See full summary »